Nonsense-mediated decay: Pathway

-While many of the proteins involved in NMD are not conserved between species, in Saccharomyces cerevisiae (yeast), there are three main factors in NMD: UPF1, UPF2 and UPF3 (UPF3A and UPF3B in humans), that make up the conserved core of the NMD pathway.
+While many of the proteins involved in NMD are not conserved between species, in Saccharomyces cerevisiae (brewer's yeast), the pathway has three main factors: UPF1, UPF2, and UPF3 (UPF3A and UPF3B in humans), which make up the conserved core of the NMD pathway.
 All three of these factors are trans-acting elements called up-frameshift (UPF) proteins.
-In mammals, UPF2 and UPF3 are part of the exon-exon junction complex (EJC) bound to mRNA after splicing along with other proteins, eIF4AIII, MLN51, and the Y14/MAGOH heterodimer, which also function in NMD.
-UPF1 phosphorylation is controlled by the proteins SMG-1, SMG-5, SMG-6 and SMG-7.
+In mammals, UPF2 and UPF3 are part of the exon–exon junction complex (EJC) that remains bound to mRNA after splicing, along with other proteins, including eIF4AIII, MLN51, and the Y14/MAGOH heterodimer, which also function in NMD.
+UPF1 phosphorylation is controlled by the proteins SMG1, SMG5, SMG6, and SMG7.

 The process of detecting aberrant transcripts occurs during translation of the mRNA.
-A popular model for the detection of aberrant transcripts in mammals suggests that during the first round of translation, the ribosome removes the exon-exon junction complexes bound to the mRNA after splicing occurs.
-If after this first round of translation, any of these proteins remain bound to the mRNA, NMD is activated.
-Exon-exon junction complexes located downstream of a stop codon are not removed from the transcript because the ribosome is released before reaching them.
+A popular model for the detection of aberrant transcripts in mammals suggests that during the first round of translation, the ribosome removes the exon–exon junction complexes (EJCs) that were bound to the mRNA during splicing.
+If any of these proteins remain bound to the mRNA after this first round of translation, NMD is activated.
+EJCs located downstream of a stop codon are not removed from the transcript because the ribosome is released before reaching them, so transcripts to which EJCs remain attached after translation are almost invariably the product of a nonsense mutation.
 Termination of translation leads to the assembly of a complex composed of UPF1, SMG1 and the release factors, eRF1 and eRF3, on the mRNA.
 If an EJC is left on the mRNA because the transcript contains a premature stop codon, then UPF1 comes into contact with UPF2 and UPF3, triggering the phosphorylation of UPF1.
-In vertebrates, the location of the last exon-junction complex relative to the termination codon usually determines whether the transcript will be subjected to NMD or not.
-If the termination codon is downstream of or within about 50 nucleotides of the final exon-junction complex then the transcript is translated normally.
-However, if the termination codon is further than about 50 nucleotides upstream of any exon-junction complexes, then the transcript is down regulated by NMD.
-The phosphorylated UPF1 then interacts with SMG-5, SMG-6 and SMG-7, which promote the dephosphorylation of UPF1.
-SMG-7 is thought to be the terminating effector in NMD, as it accumulates in P-bodies, which are cytoplasmic sites for mRNA decay.
+In vertebrates, the location of the last EJC relative to the termination codon usually determines whether the transcript will be subjected to NMD or not.
+If the termination codon is downstream of or within about 50 nucleotides of the final EJC then the transcript is translated normally.
+However, if the termination codon is further than about 50 nucleotides upstream of any EJCs, then the transcript is downregulated by NMD.
+The phosphorylated UPF1 then interacts with SMG5, SMG6, and SMG7, which promote the dephosphorylation of UPF1.
+SMG7 is thought to be the terminating effector in NMD, as it accumulates in P-bodies, which are cytoplasmic sites for mRNA decay.
 In both yeast and human cells, the major pathway for mRNA decay is initiated by the removal of the 5' cap followed by degradation by XRN1, an exoribonuclease enzyme.
-The other pathway by which mRNA is degraded is by deadenylation from 3'-5'.
+The other pathway by which mRNA is degraded is by deadenylation in the 3'-to-5' direction.

-In addition to the well recognized role of NMD in removing aberrant transcripts, there are transcripts that contain introns within their 3' untranslated regions (UTRs).
-These messages are predicted to be NMD-targets yet they (e.g., activity-regulated cytoskeleton-associated protein, known as Arc) can play crucial biologic functions suggesting that NMD may have physiologically relevant roles.
+In addition to the well-recognized role of NMD in removing aberrant transcripts, there are transcripts that contain introns within their 3' untranslated regions (UTRs).
+These messages are predicted to be NMD targets yet a few examples (e.g. activity-regulated cytoskeleton-associated protein, known as ARC) appear to have crucial biological functions, suggesting that NMD may have physiologically relevant roles.